On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

-To show the main result, we employ the mathematical induction on $k$.
+To prove the result, we employ the mathematical induction on $k$.
 The first step is to show that the result holds for $k=\bar K$.
 Using the definition of $M$ in Remark~\ref{rem:C-M} and the Cauchy-Schwartz inequality, we may write